dotnet/docs/docs/architecture/modernize-desktop/02-whats-new-dotnet-core-desktop.md

 ### XAML Islands

 XAML Islands is a set of components for developers to use the new Windows 10 controls (UWP XAML controls) in their current WPF, Windows Forms, and native Win32 apps (like MFC).
-You can have your &quot;islands&quot; of UWP XAML controls wherever you want inside your Win32 apps.
+You can have your "islands" of UWP XAML controls wherever you want inside your Win32 apps.

 These XAML Islands are possible because Windows 10 1903 update introduces a set of APIs that allows hosting UWP XAML content in Win32 windows using windows handlers (HWnds).
 Notice that only apps running on Windows 10 1903 and above can use XAML Islands.